 - promote weight loss by burning fat

-If your PCOS symptoms are very strong, you will probably gain more benefit by taking green tea supplements, such as green tea extract capsules ✓ because you would have to drink a huge amount of green tea to see significant results!
-But drinking green tea will always bring health benefits, so it will stay on my suggestion list for women with PCOS.
+If your PCOS symptoms are very strong, you’ll probably gain more benefit by taking green tea supplements, such as green tea extract capsules ✓ because you would have to drink a huge amount of green tea to see significant results!
+But drinking green tea will always bring health benefits, so it will stay on our suggestion list for women with PCOS.

 Superfoods And Herbs That Decrease Androgens Naturally